-When People talk about the United Arab Emirates all that comes to their mind most times in Dubai, because of the high level of development, there are still other cities with a lot of exciting kinds of stuff to show for.
+When People talk about the United Arab Emirates, all that comes to their mind most times is Dubai; because of the high level of development, there are still other cities with many exciting kinds of stuff to show for it.

-Dubai is just one out of the many wonders of the United Arab Emirates, In this section, I am going to be diving a lot deeper into other amazing tourist attraction found in the United Arab Emirates.
+Dubai is just one out of the many wonders of the United Arab Emirates; In this section, I will be diving a lot deeper into other unique tourist attractions found in the United Arab Emirates.

-The Burj Khalifa is one of the United Arab Emirates most prominent buildings and the soaring monument of Dubai.
-Not only is it the world’s most towering building, but it claims to the privileges of the tallest freestanding building in the world, the highest observation deck in the world, and elevator with the highest cruising distance in the world.
+The Burj Khalifa is one of the United Arab Emirates’ most prominent buildings and the soaring monument of Dubai.
+It is the world’s most towering building.
+Still, it claims to be the privilege of the tallest freestanding structure in the world, the highest observation deck, and the elevator with the highest cruising distance.

 A visit here is a must on any Abu Dhabi route.
-With its galleries designed with excessive amounts of gold, mosaic tiles, and glass work and large quantities of marble, and its outside of blindingly white stone varying dramatically under the Emirati blue sky.
+Its galleries are designed with excessive amounts of gold, mosaic tiles, glasswork, and large quantities of marble.
+Its outside of blindingly white stone varies dramatically under the Emirati blue sky.

 The Hajar Mountains are a meadow in Northern Oman extending along the northern coast of Oman, from southwest of Muscat to the United Arab Emirates.

-Temperatures in the higher altitudes tend to be on average 10-15°C cooler than Muscat, and snow, although very rare, is not unknown.
-In summer the mountains offer a haven for those looking to avoid the heat baking the rest of Oman and the Arabian peninsula.
+Temperatures in the higher altitudes tend to be, on average, 10-15°C cooler than Muscat, and snow, although very rare, is not unknown.
+The mountains offer a haven for those looking to avoid the heat baking the rest of Oman and the Arabian peninsula in summer.

-The Louvre Abu Dhabi is an art and civilization museum, stationed in Abu Dhabi, United Arab Emirates.
+The Louvre Abu Dhabi is an art and civilisation museum stationed in Abu Dhabi, United Arab Emirates.

-The museum resides on the Saadiyat Island Cultural District.
-It is about 24,000 square metres in size, with 8,000 square metres of exhibits, making it the biggest art museum in the Arabian peninsula
+The museum resides in the Saadiyat Island Cultural District.
+It is about 24,000 square metres in size, with 8,000 square metres of exhibits, making it the most significant art museum in the Arabian peninsula.

-Whether you are inspired by the early history, the great Empirical ages, or modern art, you will find the museum displays interesting.
+Whether you are inspired by the early history, the tremendous Empirical ages, or modern art, you will find the museum displays interesting.

-The UAE’s most towering peak, Jebel Jais is part of the dramatic Hajar mountains that were created over 70 million years ago in the eastern part of Ras Al Khaimah, United Arab Emirates and Oman.
+The UAE’s most towering peak, Jebel Jais, is part of the dramatic Hajar mountains created over 70 million years ago in the eastern part of Ras Al Khaimah, United Arab Emirates and Oman.
 Mounting at 1,934 m above sea level.